facg3/Hawas-Studio/README.md

 ![logo](https://github.com/facg3/Hawas-Studio/blob/master/hawas.png)

-## It's protofile for Hawas Studio to show the works of Designer 😍
+## It's portfolio for Hawas Studio to showcase the works of Designer with the ability for clients to book services through the website. 😍
 ___
 # Why ❓ ❕
 ## Proplem : 😭
-There is a difficult for client to show the designer works and know about them  🙇
+It's hard for designers to showcase their work so that they would be known/visible to production companies.
+(Most of the jobs they get come through personal connections).
 ___

 # what  ❓ ❕